Cybersecurity requirements for Financial Services companies

 Securing the Distributed Enterprise

-The shift from on-prem to the cloud creates security challenges for an organization as traditional perimeter-based defenses are no longer effective.
+The shift from on-prem to the cloud creates security challenges for an organisation as traditional perimeter-based defences are no longer effective.
 Routing all traffic through the headquarters network for security inspection creates network latency and degrades performance, but allowing traffic to continue to its destination uninspected creates risk and risks regulatory non-compliance

 As financial services embrace a more distributed IT infrastructure, they can enhance network performance and security by transitioning to modern security solutions, such as: